codecentric/net_automatic_interface/README.md

         public string OnlyGet { get; } // included, get and set are copied to the interface when public

+        [IgnoreAutomaticInterface]
+        public string OnlyGet { get; } // ignored with help of attribute

         /// <summary>
         /// Method Documentation will be copied
         /// </summary>